Machine Enclosure Design: A Simple Guide

 This lack of foresight can lead to serious problems: whether in the form of safety issues, equipment damage, or noise complaints.
 A machine enclosure, and especially one that is designed well, can prevent many of these issues by creating a controlled space around the equipment.

-In this guide, we’ll cover the basics of machine enclosure design, including what to consider, material selection, and more.
+In this guide, we’ll discuss some of the basics of machine enclosure design, what to consider when building one, material selection, and more.

 Introduction to Machine Enclosure Design